Volunteer in Peru with Projects Abroad

 Volunteer as a sports coach in Cusco.
 Working alongside a local PE teacher, you will encourage your students to develop their sporting abilities in a range of sports.

-Volunteer and teach conversational English in the beautiful setting of the Sacred Valley.
+Volunteer and teach conversational English in the beautiful setting of Cusco.
 Knowledge of the English language is a springboard for young Peruvians into a decent career.

 Take part in an intensive stand-alone language course or sign up for language tuition alongside your regular placement.
 You can choose from Quechua and Spanish.